 Usually, a juvenile gets probation.
 However, it is possible the minor will be sent to a juvenile detention facility or child welfare facility.

 Minors may have to pay restitution to victims of their crimes, to repay them for lost or damaged property, or personal injury.
-Sometimes, they must also pay fees or fines to the court and/or community.How Can a Lawyer Help?
+Sometimes, they must also pay fees or fines to the court and/or community.How Can a Pittsburgh Juvenile Crime Lawyer Help?

-At the office of Sean Logue Law, he and his associates are experienced Pittsburgh criminal defense attorneys.
+At the office of Logue Law Group, he and his associates are experienced Pittsburgh criminal defense attorneys.
 They have experience defending the rights of clients involved in different types of juvenile cases that include everything from drug offenses to underage drinking.
-They will stay beside you through the entire process, and will dedicate themselves to discrediting evidence against your juvenile.
-They will help you decide how best to proceed.
+They will stand at your side through the whole process, and will apply themselves to getting the evidence against your juvenile declared inadmissible.
+They will help you figure out which defense path to take.

 If your child’s case is scheduled to be tried in adult court, they will do their best to have his or her case moved to juvenile court.

 Never let juvenile charges ruin a future.
-At Logue Law, we will work closely with you to ensure that all your interests are protected.
+At Logue Law Group, we will work closely with you to ensure that all your interests are protected.